SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

 Opentelemetry Collector is a software to receive, process and export logs, metrics and traces.
 We offer it as drop-in replacement for Fluentd in our collection.

-**This feature is currently in beta and is not recommended for production environments.**
+> :warning: **This feature is currently in beta and its configuration can change.
+It is nonetheless production-ready and will become the default in the next major version.**

 - [Metrics](#metrics)
   - [Metrics Configuration](#metrics-configuration)